Applied Music: Solo Performance (MUSC 010)

 The program is open to declared music majors or minors.
 Successful completion of Music Theory and Musicianship I is a prerequisite for music majors who wish to audition for Music 10.
 Music minors are normally expected to have successfully completed at least two courses toward the minor and to be currently enrolled in at least one additional music course in order to audition for Music 10 (for additional information regarding the music major or minor, please see the department website http://www.sas.upenn.edu/music/undergrad/index.html).
 All students seeking admission to Music 10 must demonstrate in an audition that they have already attained an intermediate level of advancement and that they have the musical potential and requisite commitment for continued applied studies.
 Auditions are held at the beginning of the Fall Semester and may be arranged by contacting the Director of Performance (215-898-8698) or signing up in Dr. Michael Ketner's office, Room 227, in the Music Building.
 Audition times will be posted here.

 Auditions are scheduled in fifteen-minute blocks.
-Students should bring a completed Music 10 information form to the audition (available as a pdf here [make this a link to the pdf] and in the performance office).
+Students should bring a completed Music 10 information form to the audition (sent to them once they have sbeen approved for an audition time).
 Two contrasting works should be prepared for the audition.
 The Faculty Committee on Applied Music may choose during the audition to hear full movements or request excerpts.
 Specific recommendations for appropriate audition repertory appear below.
 Soloists may request an accompanist when signing up for an audition time.

 All students who are registered for Music 10 are required to participate in one of the performance activities sponsored by the Department of Music.
 Normally, instrumentalists perform with the Penn Symphony Orchestra, the Penn Wind Ensemble, the Baroque Ensemble, the Recorder Ensemble, Penn Chamber, or one of the Penn Jazz Combos.
 Vocalists usually join the University Choir or Ancient Voices.
 Keyboard players may join any of these ensembles or the University Choral Society.
 Students may be directed to a specific ensemble by the Faculty Committee on Applied Music.
 Satisfactory completion of Music 10 is contingent on satisfying the ensemble requirement and unsatisfactory participation (in terms of attendance, preparation, commitment) will be reflected in the student’s final grade.

 Students are only allowed to register for Music 10 after a successful audition.
 The course is a two-semester course beginning in the fall semester, which carries one course unit of credit after the completion of two consecutive semesters.
 Each semester requires a minimum of ten lessons.
-A list of approved instructors in available here [make this a link to the CHMP instructor list] and in the music department office.
+A list of approved instructors is available in the music department office.
 It is the responsibility of the student to contact the teacher, arrange the lesson times, and complete the appropriate paperwork in a timely fashion.
 Students accepted into a chamber group should be aware that they will not be allowed to drop the class after the second week of classes since this would jeopardize participation in Music 10 for the rest of the ensemble.